FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ??? check "Example game"
     The following is an example game play with three players:

+    Preparing the game:

-    All players agree to play 5 rounds.
+    - All players agree to play the default of 10 rounds.
+    - All players take 3 dice and 6 rocks.
+    - Player 1 roles the highest total number with 3 dice (1+4+5=10) and may start the game.
+Player 1 receives and extra rock.

+    First round:

-    - Player 1 starts the game and bets on rolling a 🎁.
+    - Player 1 starts the game and bets on rolling a 🎁 Wunsch.
 Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 2 rocks.
-Player 1 started with 6 rocks and now has 4.
+Player 1 started with 7 rocks and now has 5.
 Now it is the next players turn.
-    - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 rocks.
+    - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 rocks as well as the Einhorn figure.
     - The 3rd player choses to not predict anything and rolls 2,2,2 which is ☢️.
-In this case the player gains 5 rocks.
+In this case the player gains 1 rock.
     - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
 Player 2 takes one rock from the central stash.
     - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
 Player 2 takes the 2 rocks from player 1 instead of the central stash.

     The game goes on like this until, in our example, player 2 loses the first round.
-At this point player 1 has 6 rocks and player 3 has 4 rocks.
+At this point player 1 has 8 rocks and player 3 has 4 rocks.

-    The 🦄 is now open for auction.
+    The 🦄 is now returned (player 3 had it last) and placed on the dice try.
+The Einhorn is now open for auction.
 Since this is the 1st round and player 2 lost the game there are no rocks to bet with for this player.
 Player 1 bets 3 rocks and player 3 bets 1 rock.
 Both players put the rocks they bet in the center stash and player 1 receives the 🦄.
+Player 1 now has 8-3=5 rocks in the stash and player 3 has 4-1 rocks in the stash.

     All players now receive 6 new rocks.
-Player 1 decides to add 2 rocks from the own stash to the current player stash.
-Player 1 now has 1 rock remaining in the stash and 8 rocks to play with for the round as well as the 🦄 figure.
+Player 1 decides to add 2 rocks from the own stash to the current play stash.
+Player 1 now has 4 rocks remaining in stash and 6+2=8 rocks to play with in this round as well as the 🦄 figure.
 Both other players do not add rocks and start with 6 rocks.

     Player 1 with the 🦄 starts the new round and the game continues.

-    At the end of round 5 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
+    At the end of round 10 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
 Player 3 therefore wins the game.

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>